10 Nov Fall In Love With Scandinavian Living with Ingrid Opstad

 “It’s more about the feeling and the little moments and the little things in life.
-And for me, it is about having a walk with my dog, enjoying your coffee, sitting in my home and just appreciate the things I have around me.”“ It is not about those big things in life.
-It's about the small things that matters.”
-Click To Tweet
+And for me, it is about having a walk with my dog, enjoying a coffee, sitting in my home and just appreciate the things I have around me.”

 “Yes, so my house where we recently moved into and we renovated it totally as and I wanted to make it exactly how I wanted it to be.”

 I said to Ingrid that “I love those old pieces.
-I was in my grandmother’s house in July in Finland.
-And I was like Trigger Happy taking pictures of all these pieces that I remember from my childhood.
-As every time I went to visit my grandmother, because she collects Finnish design and Finnish art and antiques, and all these pieces, they just felt so familiar and touching them and taking pictures was just a treat. “
+I was at my grandmother’s house in July in Finland.
+And I was like trigger happy taking pictures of all these pieces that I remember from my childhood.
+As every time I went to visit my grandmother because she collects Finnish design and Finnish art and antiques, and all these pieces, they just felt so familiar and touching them and taking pictures was just a treat. “

 you’re from when we’re living abroad.

 Scandinavian Feeling Blog, what part does people live the most?

 “I think maybe it’s more the lifestyle-based things but I try and kind of connect them in a way so if I talk about interior I’m also talking about a bit about lifestyle about creating a calm atmosphere or how to get it at your home.”